univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 join scripts are the registration of a print server in the domain or the adaptation of DNS entries.
 Join scripts are components of the individual software packages.
-In the same way, there are also *unjoin scripts*, which can reset these changes following uninstallation of software components.
+In the same way, there are also *unjoin scripts*, which can reset these changes following deinstallation of software components.

 Join scripts are stored in the :file:`/usr/lib/univention-install/` directory and unjoin scripts in :file:`/usr/lib/univention-uninstall/`.
 Each join/unjoin